How do you know if your church is dying?

 In fact, when you drill down, very few can articulate or agree on what the mission is.
 They just agree they need to maintain what they’ve got.

-Effective churches get noticed.
-Especially these days when they’re rarer than before.
+Effective churches get noticed – especially these days when they’re rarer than before.

 How you respond when you receive attention is critical.

 We’ve all seen celebrities who become obsessed with being famous.
-Whether it’s Kanye or the Kardashians, you can make an industry these days out of simply being you.
+Whether it’s Kanye or the Kardashians, these days, you can make an industry out of simply being you.

 If your church is getting a reputation (even in your small denomination or community), don’t let it distract you.

-Help other leaders for sure.
+Help other leaders.